forestliurui/mil_boosting/ranking/src/README.md

-All commands are assumed to be run from the root directory of this repository, i.e. the one containing 'ranking'
+All commands are assumed to be run from the root directory of this repository, i.e. the one containing the directory of 'ranking'

 (1) To run the server: